dkg-2/agromark/README.md

-# AGROMARK: AI-Powered Agricultural Platform
+# AGROMARK: AI-Powered Crop Management

 AGROMARK is a modern, full-stack web application designed to empower farmers by providing accessible AI-powered tools for crop management.
 The platform offers features for diagnosing plant diseases, receiving intelligent crop recommendations, and getting expert advice from a generative AI assistant.